apache/drill/_docs/sql-reference/sql-commands/080-select.md

 aliases (1, 2, etc.) to refer to SELECT list columns, except in the ORDER BY clause.

-## UNION ALL Set Operator

-Drill supports the UNION ALL set operator to combine two result sets.
-The distinct UNION operator is not yet supported.

-The EXCEPT, EXCEPT ALL, INTERSECT, and INTERSECT ALL operators are not yet supported.

 ## Joins

 Drill supports ANSI standard joins in the FROM and WHERE clauses: